HELLO.

 Clarity - Making things clear (Notice I did not say ‘simple' as the world is complex)

-People - I believe in human-centric approach to technology
+People - I believe in human-centric approach to technology and to the people who make technology

 And my work has of 3 practice areas